How to Reverse Hair Loss

 You may not know it, but stress affects your health in a number of different ways.
 It can zap your energy, make you feel physically ill, and even cause your hair to fall out.
 That’s right, stress plays a big role in contributing to thinning hair.
 On its own, stress-related hair loss is usually temporary and grows back over time.
 However, it can also speed up other forms of hair loss like male pattern baldness.

-Be realistic with your approach to hair loss
+Talk to a Dermatologist and Be realistic with your approach to hair loss

 You always hear these stories about people who take a homeopathic approach to fighting baldness.
 It’s always some off-the-wall remedy like smearing a paste of ginger and cayenne pepper on your scalp three times a day or eating a special type of ginseng farmed only in a rural village in Tibet.
 We'll go on the record to say that it's highly unlikely that these remedies work at any level.